yourcastro/tcsapis/README.md

+using OfficeOpenXml;
+using System.IO;

+// Step 1: Assume `responseSource.RawBytes` contains the raw Excel file bytes byte[] excelFileBytes = responseSource?.RawBytes ??
+Array.Empty<byte>();

- // Step 2: Write the file to a temporary location string tempFilePath = Path.Combine(Path.GetTempPath(), "tempDownloadedFile.xlsx");
+// Step 2: Use MemoryStream to avoid saving to a temporary location using (MemoryStream memoryStream = new MemoryStream(excelFileBytes)) {
- File.WriteAllBytes(tempFilePath, responseSource?.RawBytes ??
-Array.Empty<byte>());

- // Step 3: Open the Excel file using OfficeOpenXml - Change to appropriate license if using commercially ExcelPackage.LicenseContext = LicenseContext.NonCommercial;
+    // Step 3: Set the LicenseContext for non-commercial use ExcelPackage.LicenseContext = LicenseContext.NonCommercial;

- // Load the workbook from the file
+    // Step 4: Load the Excel package from the memory stream using (ExcelPackage package = new ExcelPackage(memoryStream))
- FileInfo fileInfo = new FileInfo(tempFilePath);
+    {
+        // Now you have the ExcelPackage object ready to use
+        // You can access the workbook, worksheets, and manipulate the data var workbook = package.Workbook;

+        // Example: Access the first worksheet
- var package = new ExcelPackage(fileInfo);
+        var worksheet = workbook.Worksheets[0];

+        // Do whatever you need with the Excel data
+        // For example, read data from the first cell in the first worksheet string firstCellValue = worksheet.Cells[1, 1].Text;

+        // Return the package, or perform operations on it return package; // Or work with the data here }
+}